-As stated previously, curating is or should be, something that is rather subjective, that should "just come naturally", which means there is very little theory on it (Marks, 2004, p.
+As stated previously, curating is or should be something that is rather subjective, that should "just come naturally", which means there is very little theory on it (Marks, 2004, p.
 37).
-Yet in her article, Marks presents different inputs, fundamentals, and ideas on how to curate a program with her dinner-party model.
-She compares the films in a program with a menu that should break the ice for a conversation among the guests - the audience.
-This multi-course meal should follow an idea and concept that should arise from the films themselves and create a lively dialectic between the two.
-Furthermore, she says that a program calls for an "argument" or a "hypothesis" and that through the exchange of the program and its audience, it further develops into new ones (ibid., pp. 38-40).
-"The quality of the exchange is a function not merely of volume of response, but of how interesting is the new synthesis that emerges" (ibid., p.
+Yet in her article, Marks presents different inputs, fundamentals, and ideas on how to curate a programme with her dinner-party model.
+She compares the films in a programme with a menu that should break the ice for a conversation among the guests-the audience.
+This multi-course meal should follow an idea and concept that arises from the films themselves, creating a lively dialectic between the two.
+Furthermore, she states that a programme requires an "argument" or a "hypothesis" and that through the exchange between the programme and its audience, it further develops into new ones (ibid., pp. 38-40).
+"The quality of the exchange is a function not merely of volume of response, but of how interesting the new synthesis that emerges" (ibid., p.
 40).
 To mimic this new synthesis, I will discuss the double features one by one by myself, analyze what I conceive to be their flaws, and try to adapt and improve my execution in the following pairing.

-According to Marks, the already mentioned argument is the base of every program: "A curated program is an argument, a well-defined, defensible, pertinent statement.
+According to Marks, the already mentioned argument is the base of every programme: "A curated programme is an argument, a well-defined, defensible, pertinent statement.
 An argument needs a thesis.
 And a thesis needs a verb.
-Without these, a curated program is meaningless" (ibid., p.
+Without these, a curated programme is meaningless" (ibid., p.
 39).
-She further suggests that there is a strong responsibility for the curator to create a space where the performative dialogue between pleasure and quality can unfold, from which unforeseen meanings can emerge.
-This unpredictable "dialogue between [the curator,] the work and the world" can "assist artist by drawing out latent qualities in their work or showing new facets through combination with other works" (ibid., p.
+She further suggests that the curator has a strong responsibility to create a space where the performative dialogue between pleasure and quality can unfold, from which unforeseen meanings can emerge.
+This unpredictable "dialogue between [the curator,] the work and the world" can "assist artists by drawing out latent qualities in their work or showing new facets through combination with other works" (ibid., p.
 43).
-Therefore, it is not necessary that the audience must fully understand or follow the curator's intents but instead think about them, create dialogues, and further develop their ideas and thoughts.
+Therefore, it is not necessary for the audience to fully understand or follow the curator's intentions, but instead to think about them, create dialogues, and further develop their ideas and thoughts.
 "If all goes well, the curator becomes the catalyst of a dialectic between media works and ideas, the zeitgeist sniffer" (ibid., p.
 40).

 Queer and LGBTQIA+ film festivals not only have a long and broad history but also some rather controversial discussions regarding the not broad enough representation and exclusion of certain groups surrounding them.
 Since these are not necessary to fully understand the rest of this paper, I will not explore this topic here in detail.
-Instead, I am going to implement some of the arguments and ideas that are necessary further down when analyzing my program.
+Instead, I will implement some of the arguments and ideas that are necessary further down when analyzing my programme.
 Similarly to the book LGBTQ Film Festivals, I will not separate the art from the artist and its community (Damiens, 2020, p.
 28).
-This not only makes sense when talking about directors and their films for my program but also when it comes to my role as a curator.
-There are some aspects of this paper where it would go against the spirit of curating and of myself as a queer person to remain objective.
+This not only makes sense when talking about directors and their films for my programme but also when it comes to my role as a curator.
+There are aspects of this paper where it would go against the spirit of curating and my own identity as a queer person to remain objective.

-The separation of the personal from the intellectual, often held as a cornerstone of so-called objective research, erases not only how queer people sustain communities but also how our artistic and scholarly endeavours are always the result of collaborations and chosen networks of friends (Damiens, 2020, p.
+"The separation of the personal from the intellectual, often held as a cornerstone of so-called objective research, erases not only how queer people sustain communities but also how our artistic and scholarly endeavours are always the result of collaborations and chosen networks of friends."
+(Damiens, 2020, p.
 29).